top of page

 In 2007, George Litto Productions, the Estate of his late partner and CBS had a dispute that resulted in litigation over the televisions series HAWAII FIVE-0.
 Andria Litto, having worked for GLP for a number of years found herself embroiled in the dispute.
 In 2015, matter was amicably resolved pursuant to a settlement agreement on file in redacted form in the Los Angeles Superior Court file for the case.
 Over the years, having been a principal in three legal battles, Andria has received an education in writers' rights, contract law and civil torts that has proven to be an asset in negotiations, contracts and other business matters.

 In 2008, Andria created software for the film industry with a group of European Investors.
 The software was entertainment specific, cloud based software designed for production and development.
 It was endorsed by WB Physical Production head, Steve Papazian, for use by its producers on the lot, many of whom used the early “beta version”.
 Concurrently, Andria directed her first short film entitled, A SCROOGE MEETS CINDERELLA STORY…, a comedy about the chaotic life of a Hollywood Producer, which was also a promo for the software.
 The software, called Producer’s Utopia, and the short film premiered and were featured at the American Film Market (AFM) in 2008.
 The economic crash of 2008, however, prohibited the European investors from proceeding.
-The software concept and short reverted back to Andria in 2009.

-Andria has also written three original screenplays, THE LENGTH OF FORGIVENESS, based on true events of a University acquaintance rape, a romantic comedy, BLOW UP BOB and a dramedy about love, ambition and an unusual family, HOW LITTLE WE KNOW and an adaptation, UNPLANNED PARENTHOOD, based on the autobiographic novel by Liz Carpenter, the former Press Secretary to LBJ, Lady Bird Johnson and the first female Washington DC correspondent along with Helen Thomas.
 Andria has also has acquired the feature film rights novel entitled, “ANTISOCIAL” a story about an amiable serial killer who stalks his victims using social media and the dark web.
 The novel was published by Harper Collins.
-She has also acquired the “Jack Bertolino” series of books by John Lansing, published by Simon and Schuster and has sold over 70,000 copies.
-She is developing the books into a TV series with producer Barbara De Fina (GOODFELLAS, CASINO, CAPE FEAR).
+She has also acquired the “Jack Bertolino” best selling series of books by John Lansing, published by Simon and Schuster and has sold over 100,000 copies.
+Andria is partnering with producer Barbara De Fina (GOODFELLAS, CASINO, CAPE FEAR) on the book series, as well as her original screenplay THE LENGTH OF FORGIVENESS.
+They're also developing other projects together.

 Andria studied Theatre and Music at Tulane University in New Orleans, USC and NYU.
 An avid singer with a 3 1/2 octave soprano voice and a legitimate Broadway belt, Andria has performed in stage plays, musicals, afternoon concerts and cabarets in LA and NYC.
 She continues to sing at cabarets and dance classical ballet as her hobbies.